 Using your teeth to open a bottle, tear tough objects, or hold something when your hands are occupied is bad.
 Your teeth were not designed to be a multipurpose tool, and over-utilization of the teeth causes cracking and chipping.

 If you are guilty of one of the habits above, then it is likely that your dental health is already in danger.
-Please visit a dentist today before any small issue grows into a serious problem.
+Please visit your nearest dentist in Cypress today before any small issue grows into a serious problem.